nreigl/dotfiles/README.md

 My Dotfiles
 ========

-Basedo on [Dotbot][dotbot].
+*work in progress*

-Local Customization with template input from Anish Athalye
+Build with [Dotbot](https://git.io/dotbot) for bootstrapping, based on a template from Anish Athalye.

+### In the pipeline
+- improve zshrc folder structure
+- atom
+- sublime
+- old bash scripts
+- .osx